 If you need more details to master a Viking braid hairstyle, watch this video tutorial as well:

-Did you like this hairstyle made of 3 different braids?
+Did you like this Viking mohawk braid hairstyle made of 3 different braiding techniques?
 Follow @trencitajohnson on Instagram for more unique and creative hair ideas!